8fold/sass-loom/README.md

 We do not know if the world needs something different.
 With that said, 8fold may want something different.

-## Notes and observations

-The following are notes and observations on the state of CSS tools, design systems, and so on broken into two buckets to keep thing from falling into the middle all the time; most of the mentions are toward the center.

-Referencing libraries and projects should not be taken as an endorsement or admonishment, just an acknowledgement and real-world reference.

-This is also the most raw section.
+This is the most raw section.

 ### Joy